CameronLonsdale/lantern/README.md

 2. Install development requirements.

 ```
-pip install -Ur dev_requirements.txt
+pip3 install -Ur dev_requirements.txt
 ```

 3. Use `py.test` to run tests using your current working environment.

-4. Use `tox -r` to build a new environment for each python version and run all tests.
+4. Use `tox` to build a new environment for each python version and run all tests.

 ### Documentation